thehubisgitted/Pokemon-Marketplace/README.md

 - Coded exclusively using Java and JavaFX
-- Create an Account, Login, and Bid on different Pokemon (Static) Multiple accounts can bid in real time with background music and sound effects -Market Client was built as an Intellij Project -Market Server was built in VSCode
+- Create an Account, Login, and Bid on different Pokemon (Static)

+Multiple accounts can bid in real time with background music and sound effects

+- Market Client was built as an Intellij Project
+- Market Server was built in VSCode

 Uploaded to Git for Visibility

 Project Structure is VERY messy it was my first real fullstack project so there were a lot of design flaws.